Has your customer/ client paid more than they needed to? Do you need to adjust the rebate of this transaction in QuickBooks?

 To create a rebate item, You need to follow the below steps:

-💠 From the options provided, select Other Charge.
-There isn’t a direct way of creating a rebate transaction so we use charges and add appropriate name and descriptions to make them appear like a rebate in our books.
-This hack works perfectly while helping you in maintaining paramount accuracy.
+• From the options provided, select Other Charge.
+There isn’t a direct way of creating a rebate transaction so we use charges and add appropriate names and descriptions to make them appear like a rebate in our books.
+This hack works perfectly while helping you maintain paramount accuracy.

 Step Three: Redeem A Rebate